bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 which will be applied as the initial Google Maps zoom value and will then fall back to the mapSettings zoom level after a serach is performed.
 * Added fullMapStartBlank example file.
+* Updated map-container ID in all example files with bh-sl prefix.

 ### Version 2.2.2